Recent Landslide Hazard Assessments

 Smoke column above the 2020 Lake Fire.
 Photo credit: Austin Dave.

 California Watershed Emergency Response Teams (WERTs) help communities prepare after wildfire by rapidly documenting and communicating post-fire risks to life and property posed by debris flow, flood, and rock fall hazards.
-The WERT response is led by the California Department of Forestry and Fire Protection (CAL FIRE) and co-led by the California Geological Survey (Department of Conservation).
+The WERT response is led by the California Department of Forestry and Fire Protection (CAL FIRE) and the California Geological Survey (Department of Conservation).
 To learn how the CGS works with CAL FIRE and others to analyze landslide potential on newly burned landscapes, visit the CalConservation blog: Notes from the Field.

 Requests for WERT report information should be directed to CAL FIRE.
 (CAL FIRE by default provides WERT evaluation reports and maps to affected communities, flood control managers, and emergency managers.)